juliandsg0222/ruby/README.md

 Rubocop is implemented using the apply-rubocop-up-to-chapter-six branch from chapter #1 to #6 of the Udemy's course.
 From chapter #7 onwards, it is implemented in the branch of each tern.

+The branch "chapters-seven-to-nine" contains the section 7 to 9 of the Udemy's course.

 ### Chapter One
 It includes a basic file showing a simple method and Ruby's own extension.